magicpatterns/catalog/README.md

 <img src="./assets/Asset.png" width="100%" alt="Mirrorful Dashboard" />

-**[Mirrorful](https://mirrorful.com)** is simple, open-source design system infrastructure in the form of an NPM package.
+**[Mirrorful](https://mirrorful.com)** is simple, open-source design system infrastructure.
 Install Mirrorful to generate colors and other design tokens for your project.
-Then, import these tokens directly into your app.
+Then, import these tokens directly into your app as CSS Variables or JSON.
 Take 5 minutes today, design at scale forever.

 - **Start new projects with a source of truth** - export your CSS variables and structure your code in a scalable manner.
 - **Visually modify your theme** - say goodbye to clunky JSON, and hello to editing your theme visually.
 - **Generate colors** - get creative inspiration by generating colors with the Mirrorful theme editor.
-- 🔜 **AI-powered theming**
 - 🔜 **Eslint rules**
 - 🔜 **Propagate tokens across projects**
-- 🔜 **Figma integrations**
+- 🔜 **Figma integration**

-And more..
+And more...

 ## 🚀 Get started